Cxxire/News_search_agent/README.md

 >
 > It ensures that every piece of data in the final report is traceable, compliant, and free from the noise of the open internet.

-### ✨ Core Features:
+### ✨ Core Features

 - **🛡️ Strict Source Control:** The system's primary directive.
 The root agent is forbidden from searching the web and can only delegate tasks to sub-agents, which are locked to specific domains.
 - **🔎 Multi-Layered Verification:** Each news-gathering agent has a built-in `after_model_call` to validate its findings, and the root agent performs a final screening, ensuring unparalleled source compliance.
 - **🤖 Autonomous Workflow:** From keyword extraction to final report generation, the entire process is orchestrated by the `deep_search_agent` without manual intervention.
 - **📄 Structured & Actionable Output:** Delivers a clean, consistently formatted report, making the insights easy to consume and act upon.

 ---

 ## ⚙️ System Architecture
-<a name="-system-architecture"></a>

 The `deep_search_agent` orchestrates a precise, multi-step workflow to ensure data integrity and compliance.

 ```mermaid
 graph TD